blurrycontour/zuul-gerrit/doc/source/config/project.rst

       .. value:: merge

-         Uses the default git merge strategy (recursive).
+         Uses the default git merge strategy.
 This maps to the merge mode ``merge`` in GitHub and GitLab.
+This is the default merge mode for all drivers except gerrit and GitHub.

       .. value:: merge-resolve

          Uses the resolve git merge strategy.
-This is a very conservative merge strategy which most closely matches the behavior of Gerrit.
+This is a very conservative merge strategy which most closely matches the behavior of Gerrit, and is the default merge mode for Gerrit.
          This maps to the merge mode ``merge`` in GitHub and GitLab.

+      .. value:: merge-recursive

+         Uses the ``recursive`` git merge strategy.
+This is the default merge mode for GitHub Enterise version earlier than 3.8.

+      .. value:: merge-ort

+         Uses the ``ort`` git merge strategy.
+This is the default merge mode for github.com and GitHub Enterise version 3.8 or newer.

       .. value:: cherry-pick